AndrealVox/box_o_vox/README.md

     - New fauna: a cow and pig can now be raised and "harvested" for two new types of meat, also the cow comes with milk as a renewable resource

-    - New crops: patato, strawberry, and tomatoes can now be grown by a farmer
+    - New entities:crops: patato, strawberry, and tomatoes can now be grown by a farmer

     - New foods: added more cooked foods to add variety to the table